Implicit structure in 2-representations of quantum groups: Introduction

 When $Q$ is clear from the context we will simply call this a strong 2-representation of $\mf{g}$.
-Note that we do not require an action of the KLR algebra on the $\F$'s as the existence of such an action will follow formally from the action on the $\E$'s.
+Note that we do not require an action of the KLR algebra on the $\F$'s.
+The existence of such an action will follow formally from the action on the $\E$'s.

-{\bf{Important convention.}} The integrability condition above implies that ``most'' objects are isomorphic to the zero object.
+{\bf{Important convention.}} The integrability condition above implies that ``most'' objects are isomorphic to the zero object (by which we mean, their identity 1-morphisms are isomorphic to the zero 1-morphism).
 If $\l$ is the zero object then, by definition, $\Hom_{\cal{K}}(\1_\l,\1_\l \la l \ra) = 0$ for all $l$.
 So, to be precise, condition (\ref{co:hom}) above should say that $\Hom_{\cal{K}}(\1_\l,\1_\l)$ is one-dimensional if $\l$ is non-zero.
 There are many other such instances later in this paper.
 The convention is that any statement about a certain Hom being non-zero (for example, the claims in lemma \ref{lem:1} or corollaries \ref{cor:0} and \ref{cor:2}) assumes that all weights involved are non-zero (otherwise the Hom space is automatically zero).

 \begin{rem} \begin{enumerate} \item Our definition of a $Q$-strong 2-representation of $\g$ is nearly identical to Rouquier's definition of a 2-Kac-Moody representation.
 The exception is condition (2) which is used repeatedly later in this article.